 Understanding refinery operations to understand your transportation budget

-Every market for both crude oil and its refined products has unique conditions that influence prices.
-For transportation managers looking to understand and get ahead of their fuel budgets—for both over the road and for marine—identifying the factors that influence fuel prices makes for proactive planning.
+Every market for both crude oil and its refined products has unique conditions that influence crude oil prices, diesel prices, gasoline prices, and other products.
+For transportation managers looking to understand and get ahead of their fuel budgets—for both over-the-road and for marine—identifying the factors that influence fuel prices enables more transparent and proactive budgeting.
+It also enables your organization to make informed decisions through times of uncertainty.

 Read more about the full suite of refined product outputs made from crude oil here.